TosbackCgusBridge-Bot/CGUs-versions/Lampsplus/Privacy Policy.md

 Additional Information

 This Policy is part of the Terms of Use of the Website and any use of the Website is governed by those Terms of Use.
-Questions regarding this Policy or the practices of the Website should be directed to LAMPS PLUS’ Administrator by emailing us or by certified mail addressed to the following: Lamps Plus Customer Relations, 20250 Plummer Street, Chatsworth, CA 91311.
+Questions regarding this Policy or the practices of the Website should be directed to Lamps Plus’ Administrator by emailing us or by certified mail addressed to the following: Lamps Plus Customer Relations, 20250 Plummer Street, Chatsworth, CA 91311.

 back to top | main help